liam-seddon/Price-Comparison-App/README.md

 # Price-Comparison-App
 Honours Project App for comparing prices from different stores.
+This Is Only For UI Implementation, Testing And HTML Validation.